topquark22/Thermo55/README.md

 Connect pin A1 to GND (configures as receiver.)

-Connect D5 to a normally-open pushbutton switch.
+Connect D5 to GND via a normally-open pushbutton switch.

 For Fahrenheit display on the LCD, switch D2 to GND.
 This setting has effect in the loop real-time.
 It does not affect the numbers on the serial monitor, which are always degrees C.